alphafiiitz/alphafiiitz/README.md

 - ⚡ Fun fact: ...
 -->

-I am alphafitz, interested in blockchain, smart contracts, DeFi, blockchain security, etc., curious about everything happening in the blockchain world.
+I am alphafitz, interested in blockchain, smart contracts, NFT etc., curious about everything happening in the blockchain world.

-Some of my notes are in www.alphafitz.com.

 Welcome to the dark forest and have fun:)